mattermost/mattermost-handbook/operations/workplace/people/offboarding.md

 4. Equipment.
 Staff members have the option to buy back their existing hardware when they are offboarding.
 Refer to the [Hardware Buy Back Policy](https://handbook.mattermost.com/operations/it/hardware-buy-back-policy) for more details.
 If staff members opt not to keep or purchase their existing hardware, they will need to return the equipment to Mattermost.

    **Note:** You do not need to, and you will not be asked to, return home office equipment, such as: desk, chair, laptop stand, etc.

+5. Sign the Role Completion Form.
+All departing staff will receive a Role Completion Form via DocuSign.
-5. Stay in touch.
+6. Stay in touch.
 Thank you for your time at Mattermost.
 Every person that joins Mattermost is part of the team and welcome to join our [Community](https://mattermost.com/community/) and stay in touch in whatever capacity feels most comfortable.

 ## Communicating departures